brickhouseracing

 megarange

 Make a baller 11-speed version of the Shimano Megarange that comes on cheapie bikes all over the world.
 My dream gearing would be essentially a 10-32 “10 speed” cassette (gears something like 10,11,13,15,17,19,23,25,28,32) with a 42 tooth low gear.
 Problem, solved.
 Gear divas all over the world rejoice, and I become a 1×11 fangirl forever.
 (P.S.
 There is this: General Lee Wide Range Cassette Adapter, which is interesting, but not really the same thing.)
+As for the haters who say, “that jump from 32 to 42 will NEVER work,” well, if a cheapass Acera on a Hybrid can make the jump, I see no reason why a baller-ass XX1 derailleur couldn’t hack it.

-Of course, this is a lot of nit-picking over gears for someone who indulges in Singlespeeding on a very regular basis, but, until women’s singlespeed is a more popular ace category, I’ll always be looking for the best (even if it’s just in my head) setup.
+Of course, this is a lot of nit-picking over gears for someone who indulges in Singlespeeding on a very regular basis, but, until women’s singlespeed is a more popular race category, I’ll always be looking for the best (even if it’s just in my head) setup.
 SRAM, make my dreams come true…